 Jujube has been proven to have certain anxiolytic and soothing effects on the body.
 Using the jujube oil extract or consuming the fruit itself can have an impact on your hormonal levels and induce a calm, relaxed sensation through your mind and body.
 For people who regularly suffer from chronic stress or anxiety, snacking on some dried jujubes or seeking a jujube supplement can help ease the mind and protect the body from the side effects of extended exposure to stress hormones.

 Although the exact mechanisms and specific relationships between jujubes and cancer are still being researched, early results point to a positive correlation between the bioactive compounds in jujube and a reduction in free radical activity and the spread of cancerous cells.
-The antioxidants in jujubes make it a very effective and preventative method for cancer as well as other chronic conditions, including heart disease.
+The antioxidants present in jujube make it a very effective and preventative method for cancer as well as other chronic conditions, including heart diseases.

 Jujube fruits are also linked to improving digestive processes within the body.
-This is mainly attributed to its fiber content, but the saponins and triterpenoids also play a part in this by optimizing the uptake of nutrients and promote healthy movement of food through the bowels.
-This can help prevent constipation, cramping, bloating, and excess flatulence, as well as gastrointestinal conditions, like colorectal cancer.
+This is mainly attributed to its fiber content, but the saponins and triterpenoids also play a part in this by optimizing the uptake of nutrients and promoting healthy movement of food through the bowels.
+This can help prevent constipation, cramping, bloating, and excess flatulence, as well as gastrointestinal conditions like colorectal cancer.

 The saponins and alkaloids found in jujube fruit have been directly linked with purifying the blood and eliminating harmful toxins from the body’s systems.
-This antioxidant effect can help prevent a large number of diseases, and also ease the stress on the immune and lymphatic system.
+This antioxidant effect can help prevent a large number of diseases and also ease the stress on the immune and lymphatic systems.

-Jujubes can be dangerous for those suffering from diabetes, as it contains a number of complex carbohydrates and it can negatively affect blood sugar levels.
-Jujubes, generally, show very few side effects, except in those with a natural allergy to the fruit.
+Word of Caution: Jujubes can be dangerous for those suffering from diabetes, as it contains a number of complex carbohydrates and it can negatively affect blood sugar levels.
+Jujubes generally show very few side effects, except in those with a natural allergy to the fruit.
 Before making a major change to your fruit or supplement intake, consult a medical professional to make sure it’s a good choice for you.